 - The Testament of Sister New Devil: Basara establishes a master-servant contract with several women (in the original case with Mio, he was supposed to have been the subservient partner, but Maria got part of the ritual backwards), with erotic and sexual contact explicitly essential to it.
 The contract prevents a servant from acting or even thinking of disobeying their master's wishes, as it will immediately make them Overcome with Desire to a crippling degree and can only be freed from such desire by their master.
 It's also demonstrated that other conditions can be met to "punish" slaves, such as teleporting them to another dimension.
-To highlight just how easily-abusable this system is, the Big Bad Zolgia and several of his followers/admirers take joy in using the contract to make women their Sex Slaves, and especially taking other men's slaves and using the agony and discomfort of the contract to break their minds until they enter a vegetative state and can be sexually abused at will.
+While Basara as a rule makes absolutely certain his girls give informed consent to the ritual beforehand, the series does acknowledge how easily abused this system is: the first Arc Villain Zolgia and several of his followers/admirers take joy in using the contract to make women their Sex Slaves, and especially taking other men's slaves and using the agony and discomfort of the contract to break their minds until they enter a vegetative state and can be sexually abused at will.